StephanPartzsch/as3-yaul/README.md

 Yaul contains so far the following functionality:

+### browser
+* **getBrowserVersion** - return a BrowserVersion object which gives you the properties (appCodeName, appName, appVersion, cookieEnabled, platform, userAgent) from the browser navigator object.

 ### display

 * **ClickCatcher**  - a Sprite that listens for addedToStage, removedFromStage and resize events and  draws an invisible hitarea to catch all mouse events